neubot/botticelli/README.md

-We currently use botticelli to implement [neubot-server](https://github.com/neubot/neubot-server), where botticelli is used ONLY to implement a NDT server (meaning that botticelli's Neubot specific code is not enable).
+We currently use botticelli to implement [neubot-server](https://github.com/neubot/neubot-server), where botticelli is used ONLY to implement a NDT server (meaning that botticelli's Neubot specific code is not enabled).

 ## Compiling and cross compiling